 There is this fixation on reaching a size 0 that many women just can’t let go of.
-What women don’t know is that sizes are “stealthily” moving a half-inch at a time so they feel better about fitting into smaller sizes.
+What many women don’t know is that sizes are “stealthily” moving a half-inch at a time so they feel better about fitting into smaller sizes.
 But several surveys have shown that 2/3 of the population own pieces in a few different sizes because sizing among various brands are not consistent with each other.
 So again we ask, why is it so important to fit into one size, knowing that we have no control over how clothes are sized and cut by the manufacturer, yet this insignificant number on the hangtag can affect women in a positive and negative way.

 What women need to understand is that there is no standard sizing among countries.
 Brands in the United States alone don’t even use the same sizing systems.
 It was reported that when “sizing inconsistencies and clothing don’t fit right, shoppers feel inadequate and negative towards their bodies instead of blaming the poor fitting clothes” (Suite101.com).

 Don’t let the psychology of this number affect who you are.
 If you don’t like looking at your size, just simply cut off the tag.
 Before you know it, you won’t even remember what size it was in the first place.
-I’ve said several times before that FIT is the best guide, not size.
+I’ve said several times before that fit is the best guide, not the size.
 So keep this implemented in your head.
 When your clothes fit you properly, people notice YOU.
-They notice your vibrant personality and your beautiful face, because your clothes are working WITH you, not against you.
+They notice your vibrant personality and your beautiful face because your clothes are working with you, not against you.
 When your clothing fits you small (when you’re simply worried about what size you’re in) you’re only doing a disservice to your figure.
-Welcome wardrobe malfunctions, muffin tops, and accidental spillage.
-And now your choice in clothing, works as a distraction rather than an enhancer.
+Welcome wardrobe malfunctions, muffin tops, and accidental spillage (even if your lean and fit) turning your choice in clothing into a distraction rather than an enhancer.